 Having small or no text is also a bad practice.
 Some creators do put a text, but it’s too small to read.
 And most of us watch these videos on our smartphones.
 So, it would not be easy to read it.
 Try to fit the small text on the thumbnail.
 Remember that if your thumbnails have short text, you wouldn’t see the clicks on your YouTube as per your expectations.

 4. Using irrelevant images

-I saw a video last month wherein the title claimed to be a trailer of a show, but it only had still images in it.
+I saw a video last month wherein the title claimed to be a show trailer, but it only had still images in it.
 To sum it up, don’t use a stock image, which leaves a wrong impression.
 Be a professional and use your own photos.

 Using Canva to create a YouTube Thumbnail

 Who said you must know Photoshop to create striking thumbnails?
 There is a myriad of options that help you make thumbnails, especially in 2020.
 I have used Canva.com in my office many times to create YouTube thumbnails.
 It is an easy-to-use and handy tool that has tonnes of templates for YouTube thumbnails.
 It just doesn’t cater to YouTube, though.
 You can make a poster, resume, brochure, etc., from scratch with the help of Canva.
 But for this article’s sake, I’ll guide you through creating a YouTube thumbnail.

 Step 1: Launch your browser and type www.canva.com in the URL.

 Step 2: An enormously designed website will greet you.
 You’ll see a big rectangular box with the search icon below ‘Design anything.’

 Step 3: Type YouTube in the box, and you’ll see a plethora of options.
 Select ‘YouTube Thumbnail’ and click Enter.